-TUTOR'S NOTES 17B
+TUTOR'S NOTES 17B Where does the money come from?

-- 1. You (or your parents) may be eligible to receive money from the Government if:
+1. You (or your parents) may be eligible to receive money from the Government if:

 - a) You are studying for A-levels

 - b) You are doing a higher education course like a degree or an HND

 - c) You are studying for Applied A-levels

 - d) All of the above

-- 2. Student loans are available to:
+2. Student loans are available to:

-- a) PGCE students (studying to be teachers)

-- b) Students doing degrees at university or college

-- c) Students doing vocational (job-related) courses (such as HNDs)

-- d) People studying at specified NHS or private institutions

-- e) All of the above
+- a) PGCE students (studying to be teachers) - b) Students doing degrees at university or college - c) Students doing vocational (job-related) courses (such as HNDs) - d) People studying at specified NHS or private institutions e) All of the above a) Education Maintenance Allowance

-- 3. EMA payments are available for some students who stay on in learning beyond Year 11.
+3. EMA payments are available for some students who stay on in learning beyond Year 11.
 What does EMA stand for?

-- a) Education Maintenance Allowance

 - b) Education Money Allowance

 - c) Earning Money Academically

 - d) Extra Maintenance Amount

-- 4. The funding arrangements mean that tuition fees will be paid:
+4. The funding arrangements mean that tuition fees will be paid:

-- a) in Euros

-- b) in your final year
+- a) in Euros - b) in your final year

-- c) in advance using a Tuition Fee Loan
+c) in advance using a Tuition Fee Loan

-- 5. From September 2008, new full-time undergraduate students will benefit from the new funding package because:
+5. From September 2008, new full-time undergraduate students will benefit from the new funding package because:

-- a) The Government will pay for their first year of study

-- b) Non-repayable grants of around £2,906 will be available to students with household incomes up to £50,020 per annum

-- c) Other students will contribute towards their costs

-- d) The EU will pay the costs
+- a) The Government will pay for their first year of study - b) Non-repayable grants of around £2,906 will be available to students with household incomes up to £50,020 per annum - c) Other students will contribute towards their costs - d) The EU will pay the costs

-TUTOR'S NOTES 17C
+TUTOR'S NOTES 17C Where does the money come from?